tari-labs/tari-university/src/cryptography/fraud-proofs-1/PITCHME.md

 # Full node vs SPV client

-A full Bitcoin node contains the following details:
+<ul>A full Bitcoin node contains the following details:
-  * every block
+  <li> every block
-  * every transaction that has ever been sent
+  <li> every transaction that has ever been sent
-  * all the unspent transaction outputs (UTXOs) [[4]]
+  <li> all the unspent transaction outputs (UTXOs) [[4]]

-An SPV client, however, contains :
+<ul>An SPV client, however, contains :
-  * a block header with transaction data relative to the client including other transactiosn required to compute the Merkle root or
+  <li> a block header with transaction data relative to the client including other transactiosn required to compute the Merkle root
+or
-  * just a block header with no transactions.
+  <li> just a block header with no transactions.

 ---